UAW chief Shawn Fain says strike talks with automakers are "headed in the right direction"

 United Auto Workers President Shawn Fain said Friday that the union's ongoing strike against Detroit's Big Three automakers is securing vital concessions, mooting the need to expand the work stoppage — at least for now.

-"We are winning, we are making progress and we are headed in the right direction," he said in a broadcast on Facebook.
+"We are winning, we are making progress and we are headed in the right direction," the union leader said in a broadcast on Facebook.

 As evidence of that momentum, Fain said General Motors has agreed to fold employees at its forthcoming electric vehicle battery plant in Indiana into the UAW contract.
 "Today we made GM say yes when they'd rather say no," he said.